rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 6. Aggregate Functions

 ## Business Questions
 1. What is the average resolution time for each topic and how does it compare to the overall average resolution?
+[Solution1](#q1-what-is-the-average-resolution-time-for-each-topic-and-how-does-it-compare-to-the-overall-average-resolution)
 2. How to rank the agents with the best performance based on multiple criteria: resolution rate, answer rate, number of calls, average satisfaction?
+[Solution2](#q2-how-to-rank-the-agents-with-the-best-performance-based-on-multiple-criteria-resolution-rate-answer-rate-number-of-calls-average-satisfaction)
 3. Which topics have the highest number of unresolved cases?
+[Solution3](#q3-which-topics-have-the-highest-number-of-unresolved-cases)
 4. What are the peak days for incoming calls?
-5.
+[Solution4]((q4-#what-are-the-peak-days-for-incoming-calls))
+5. Does the speed of answering the call affect the satisfaction rating?
+[Solution5](#q5-does-the-speed-of-answering-the-call-affect-the-satisfaction-rating)
+6. Which call topics have the highest and lowest average satisfaction ratings?
+[Solution6](#q6-which-call-topics-have-the-highest-and-lowest-average-satisfaction-ratings)

+## Solution
+### Q1.
+What is the average resolution time for each topic and how does it compare to the overall average resolution?
 ```sql
 with resolution_by_topic as(
 	select topic,